goldenkairos/goldenkairos/README.md

 <dl>
   🚀 What did I do @ Microsoft internship?

   <dd>✨ Implemented the user feedback feature 👍🏼 👎🏼 to the tab auto grouping feature on the Edge browser.
-Highly recommend checking out Edge and that feature!</dd>
+Highly recommend check it out!</dd>
   <dd>✨ Solved over 20 bugs related to enhancing user experience related to tabs behaviors</dd>
   <dd>✨ Created a histogram to measure UI performance</dd>
 </dl>